-Most gardeners have small patches so I’m taking ten minutes a day checking the tops and undersides of leaves, squishing those I discover with a gloved hand) isn’t too big of a deal.
+Most gardeners have small patches so taking ten minutes a day to check the tops and undersides of leaves, squishing those cabbageworms that are discovered (with a gloved hand) isn’t too big of a deal.
 Personally, I’m not satisfied until I see their insides ooze out since they’re a very lethargic larvae and may seem dead by not moving.
 If you try insect netting and discover a security breach, you’ll need to add this layer or protection to your pest management strategy.

 Have you ever dealt with garden pests?
 How did you manage them?